Fuel quality act

 The Swedish Fuel quality act came into force 1 May 2011.
 This act transposes the Fuel Quality Directive in Sweden.
 It contains rules on which fuel qualities that may be put on the Swedish market, and includes reporting obligations for fuel suppliers on a number of issues.
 The Swedish Energy Agency is responsible for supervising compliance with the implementation of the Fuel Quality Directive's Article 7 a in Swedish legislation.

 The Fuel Quality Directive has been transposed in Sweden through the fuel quality act and the fuel quality ordinance.
-Reporting in accordance with this act during 2012 was performed using an interim solution whereby a limited amount of fuel suppliers have reported, small suppliers have been exempted.

 The reporting is performed relative to a target of greenhouse gas emission reductions imposed by the fuel quality act.
 This reduction requirement is to reduce greenhouse gases by 6 % compared to emissions from fossil fuels in 2010.

 The European Energy Agency has presented the results for all member states regarding fulfilment of the target where Finland and Sweden were the only member states to fulfill the target by 2020.
 Please fins the results in the external link to the right.